UCF Smart & Safe Transportation Lab (SST Lab)

 Microscopic Safety Evaluation and Prediction for Special Expressway Facilities

-(graduated Summer 2016), Associate Professor at the Tongji University, Shanghai
+(Summer 2016).
+Currently, Associate Professor at the Tongji University, Shanghai.

 17. Jung-Han Wang